Zakopane: Mountaineering

 The High Tatras offer excellent opportunities for climbing. Świnica, here as seen from Kościelec, is the highest peak within the city limits, at 2,301 m.

 There is a network of well-marked hiking trails in the Tatras and according to the national park regulations the hikers must stick to them.
 Most of these trails are overcrowded, especially in the summer season.

 The High Tatras offer excellent opportunities for climbing (up to X UIAA grade).

 In summer, lightning and snow are both potential hazards for climbers, and the weather can change quickly.
 Thunderstorms are common in the afternoons.
 In winter the snow can be up to several meters deep.

 Skiing

 In the winter, thousands arrive in Zakopane to ski, especially around Christmas and in February.
 The most popular skiing areas are Kasprowy Wierch and Gubałówka.
 There are a number of cross country skiing trails in the forests surrounding the town.

 Zakopane hosted the Nordic World Ski Championships in 1929, 1939, and 1962; the winter Universiades in 1956, 1993, and 2001; the biathlon World Championship; several ski jumping world cups; and several Nordic combined, Nordic and Alpine European Cups.
 It hosted the second Alpine World Ski Championships in 1939, the first outside the Alps and the last official world championships prior to World War II.

 Zakopane made unsuccessful bids to host the 2006 Winter Olympics and the 2011 and 2013 Alpine World Ski Championships.

-In February of 1933, the Winter Maccabiah Games were held in Zakopane.
+In February 1933, the Winter Maccabiah Games were held in Zakopane.